cathandrews/L3T08-PoisedPMS/README.md

 # L3T08-PoisedPMS
-Project management system for a small structural engineering firm called “Poised”.

-## Setup

-# PoisePMS - Project Management System

-PoisePMS is a Java-based application designed to manage projects and associated personnel using JDBC for database interactions.
-This system allows users to add, update, delete, and view project information, as well as manage people associated with these projects.
+PoisePMS is a Java-based application designed to manage projects and associated personnel for a small structural engineering firm called "Poised".
+This system allows users to add, update, delete, and view project information, as well as manage people associated with these projects using JDBC for database interactions.

 ## Features